 If you have a spare Wi-Fi router to the main one, you can link both together to access the internet.
 Some use cases:

-- Extend Wi-Fi range to cover areas that were not covered by the main router.
-This is often the case when you got the free router from the internet provider.
+- Extend the Wi-Fi range to cover areas that were not covered by the main router.
+This is often the case when you got a free router from the internet provider.

-Linking one router to another is pretty straightforward, here is the steps with explanation on how and why to do this:
+Linking one router to another is pretty straightforward, here are the steps with an explanation of how and why to do this:

 - In the main router - adjust the DHCP

 address pool start IPto make a room for the secondary router IP address, ex.

 192.168.0.10 - 192.168.0.254.
 That’s needed because the secondary router’s IP address must be fixed and not dynamically allocated.

 - In the secondary router - disable DHCP, that’s needed to prevent the conflict when both routers start allocating an IP address for the new device.